 If the beneficiary is a manager, supervisor, or executive, the employer must show that the job duties provide ultimate control and responsibility for the employer's overall operation or a major component of it.
 If the beneficiary is a non-supervisory employee with special qualifications, the employer must show the uniqueness of the beneficiary's skills and expertise and how they are indispensable to the success of the business.

 Section two of this supplement asks for information about the employer in the United States.
 One of the primary eligibility factors for the E-1 and E-2 visa classifications is that the employer in the United States (whether an individual or company) shares the same nationality as the beneficiary.
-Questions one through three in this section seek to establish this by identifying the relationship between the foreign and U.S. companies and by identifying the nationality and immigration status of the owners.
+Questions 1 through 3 in this section seek to establish this by identifying the relationship between the foreign and U.S. companies and by identifying the nationality and immigration status of the owners.

 This section needs to be completed only if the beneficiary is seeking the E-1 visa classification.